 Simple English definitions for legal terms

-Read a random definition: preferring of charges
+Read a random definition: child-care rules

 A working model is a sample of an invention that is built to test and show to potential buyers.
 It helps the inventor to clarify the description and establish a date of invention.
 It is not required for a patent, but it can be helpful.